darcyai/heart-rate-demo/README.md

 ### Viewing the sensor readings

 Once the demo is running, you can access the web UI locally by visiting `http://NODE_IP_ADDRESS:5005` where "NODE_IP_ADDRESS" is the IP address of your edge node.
-You can also access the web UI by clicking on the "public port" link in the Darcy Cloud when viewing the details of the deployed application.